 sudo systemctl restart nginx

-This completes the backend installation of phpBB.
+Consequently, this completes the backend installation of phpBB.

 Implementing SSL Encryption with Let’s Encrypt (Optional)

 If you intend to secure your Nginx server with HTTPS, a smart choice would be to utilize Let’s Encrypt.
-Let’s Encrypt is a reputable, free, fully automated certificate authority governed by the nonprofit Internet Security Research Group (ISRG).
+Notably, Let’s Encrypt is a reputable, free, fully automated certificate authority governed by the nonprofit Internet Security Research Group (ISRG).

 Installing Certbot